 - The most important factor driving the increase in debt is the much higher value of primary-residence mortgages.

 - One-fifth of pre-retirees have used alternative financial services, like payday loans or pawnshops, in the past five years.

 - Only a minority of 51- to 61‑year-olds have made provisions for rainy-day funds to carry them through unexpected economic shocks.

-It will be important for credit unions to balance the legitimate needs for profits against the well-being of their members.
+These approaches will require credit unions to balance the legitimate need for profits against the well-being of their members.
 Independent of education, it’s imperative that credit unions make their own loan and retirement products compelling and valuable, especially for members just starting their retirement planning.